jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 }
 ```

 There can be multiple processes waiting on a waitqueue, and only one process is awakened by a call to `wake_waiter`.
-Because the implemetation is a queue, the first process added to the queue through a `struct wait` will be the first process to wake up.
+Because the implementation is a queue, the first process added to the queue through a `struct wait` will be the first process to wake up.
 There is no way to determine which order these objects will be added to the queue, however, so by API the process chosen to wake up is arbitrary.

-After protecting the waitqueue by acquiring the lock, and ensuring their is an object to dequeue, a memory barrier is issued, and finally the waiting process has its state set back to `PROCESS_STATE_RUNNING`.
+After protecting the waitqueue by acquiring the lock, and ensuring there is an object to dequeue, a memory barrier is issued, and finally the waiting process has its state restored to `PROCESS_STATE_RUNNING`.

 #### Why the Barriers

-In our CheesecakeOS waitqueue implementation, we utilize memory barriers in two of the three api functions.
+In our CheesecakeOS waitqueue implementation, we utilize memory barriers in two of the three API functions.
 After changing the current process state in `enqueue_wait` and before changing another process's state in `wake_waiter`.
 To understand why, let's imagine the following variation of the sleeper idiom, split between multiple CPUs (see memory-barriers.txt again!):

 ```
 CPU 1 (SLEEPER)          CPU 2 (WAKER)